hmc-cs111-spring2023/cs111-project-pitch-georgia-reb/project.md

 that contain all of the important parts of a crochet pattern.
 It should also be easy to recieve a crochet markdown file and then edit it to update the crochet pattern.

-Because this is a markdown file, there are limits on one the user can do, so I can't think of any aspects of the language that are possible but difficult to do.
+Because this is a markdown file, there are limits on what the user can do, so I can't think of any aspects of the language that are possible but difficult to do.

 It would be impossible to do any computation with the DSL, this is purely a program